Join us for the #SeeHearAct Conference, at Stranmillis College on February 7~8 2018!

 Women’s Aid believes that everyone can do something, so participants will learn about how they can make a difference and involve children and young people in the work they do, and how important they are in a young person’s life.

-Koulla Yiasouma will be addressing domestic violence as a children’s rights issue and highlighting what she wants for children in Northern Ireland.
+Koulla Yiasouma will be addressing domestic abuse as a children’s rights issue and highlighting what she wants for children in Northern Ireland.
 Speaking ahead of the conference, she said:

 The ‘See, Hear, Act’ Conference at Stranmillis College will be useful for a number of people including academics, teachers, social workers, medical and dental practitioners, PSNI, youth workers, legal professionals, and representatives from government departments and community and voluntary agencies.